Enalean/tuleap-documentation-en/languages/en/installation-guide/docker-image.rst

 ..
 NOTE::

-    In the context of an orchestrator you don't need to separate the 2 mode (first run or restart), you can expose the variables in all runs.
+    In the context of an orchestrator you don't need to separate the 2 modes (first run or restart), you can expose the variables in all runs.
 Please note however that changing the variables in your deployment (compose, helm, etc) won't have any impact on the container.
 You will have to manually edit the configuration files to update the relevant data.